mikolajroszak/qsp-protocol-node/CONTRIBUTE.md

 8. Use lowercase_underscore naming for variables
 9. Use `is` and `is not` when comparing to `None`
 10. Beware of overriding built-ins

+Before comitting code, run `make stylecheck` to whether you code adheres to our style guide.
+If not, your commit will automatically fail in CI.